aws/aws-cdk/design/feature-flags.md

 every time we release a major version of course.

-Using fine-grained flags will allow users of old projects to pick up specific new "future" behaviors by manually adding the specific keys to their `cdk.json` file, without risking breakage in other unexpected areas.
+Using fine-grained flags will allow users of old projects to pick up specific new behaviors by manually adding the specific keys to their `cdk.json` file, without risking breakage in other unexpected areas.

 ## Alternative Considered

-We considered an alternative of "bundling" new capabilities under a single flag that specifies the CDK version which created the project, but this means that users won't have the ability to pick and choose which future capabilities they want to enable in case they need them but don't want to take the risk of unexpected changes.
+We considered an alternative of "bundling" new capabilities under a single flag that specifies the CDK version which created the project, but this means that users won't have the ability to pick and choose which capabilities they want to enable in case they need them but don't want to take the risk of unexpected changes.